How I Approach Ghostwriting

 There's a lot of different ways to approach ghostwriting and it depends on my client’s affinity to write, as well as their commitment to the project (meaning the time they can give me).
 What I like to say is I’m a builder and a master craftsman, building a home for my client’s voice and ideas to inhabit.
 In working in the narrative form, I would also be adding the scenery and the soul, or if you’re a musician—the melody, harmony, bass, and kick drums.

 Regardless of the project, interviews are essential.
-If it is a person’s narrative, at the outset I look for that nugget—that serendipitous or divinely appointed moment, that kernel of truth, that insight, that tragedy from the past—that which created the modern person and sent them on the journey of who they are today and/or why they feel they have something to share to the world.
+If it is a person’s narrative, at the outset I look for that nugget—that serendipitous or divinely appointed moment, that kernel of truth, that insight, that tragedy from the past—that which created the modern person and sent them on the journey of who they are today and/or why they feel they have something to share with the world.
 From there, I help create the structure or foundation that keeps the story moving and holds it up.

 If a person is committed to making her/his book a priority and it's the only thing I am working on, I can generally do a book in about 6 to 8 months (of course you never truly know until you get into it).
 The heavy lifting is up front—getting the story out of them.
 If there’s already something to work with, such as chapters, lectures, or notes, even better.
 With that said, I could also act as a book doctor/editor, advising on a story's structure, flow, the missing parts, things that need to be expounded upon, etc.